JeffACate/Inventory_Project/README.md

       - [ ] Learn how to jsonify custom class

 - [ ] Front-end:
-  - [ ] Initialize React app using <a href="https://github.com/facebookincubator/create-react-app#create-react-app--">create-react-app</a>
+  - [x] Initialize React app using <a href="https://github.com/facebookincubator/create-react-app#create-react-app--">create-react-app</a>
-  - [ ] Add <a href="https://create-react-app.dev/docs/adding-bootstrap/">Bootstrap</a> for styles
+  - [x] Add <a href="https://create-react-app.dev/docs/adding-bootstrap/">Bootstrap</a> for styles
-  - [ ] Consume RESTful Python API
+  - [/] Consume RESTful Python API

 ### User Stories:

-- [ ] As a User,d I want to be able to see a list of movies - /GET/ALL MOVIES
+- [ ] As a User,d I want to be able to see a list of items - /GET/ALL items
-- [ ] As a User, I want to be able to create a movie to add to my collection - /POST/MOVIE
+- [ ] As a User, I want to be able to create a item to add to my collection - /POST/item
-- [ ] As a User, I want to be able to delete a movie from my collection - /POST/MOVIE
+- [ ] As a User, I want to be able to delete a item from my collection - /POST/item
-- [ ] As a User, I want to be able to edit a movie in my collection - /PUT/MOVIE
+- [ ] As a User, I want to be able to edit a item in my collection - /PUT/item

 ### Bonus:
 - [ ] As a User, I want to be able to select from a list of collections to edit (administrator functions)